 - In the displayed dialog, select the bucket's region, enter the bucket name, and enter a folder name (optional).

-- Update the bucket policy (as described in AWS S3) to enable anodot.com to access your CUR bucket.
+- Setup the AWS cross account role (as described here) to enable anodot.com to access your CUR bucket.

 - Click CONTINUE to display the Stream Query.

 - In the Sources page (accessed by clicking INTEGRATIONS > Sources in the Navigation Panel), choose the AWS Cost Monitoring source for which you want to create a stream query.